vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 are obtained from a list of repositories, which is configured via `debian.<variant>/etc/getabis`.

-This file can either have the list of the repositories itself, in case of regular public kernels, or for private kernels it reads the list from an external source.
-The name of the external file depends on the kernel source package and is also set on `debian.<variant>/etc/getabis`, the general pattern being `${HOME}/.getabis.<series>-<variant>` (for instance:
+This file can either have the list of the repositories itself, in the case of regular public kernels, or for private kernels it reads the list from an external file.
+The name of the external file depends on the kernel source package and is also set on `debian.<variant>/etc/getabis`.
+The general pattern is `${HOME}/.getabis.<series>-<variant>` (for instance:
 `~/.getabis.bionic-fips`).

 That file should be created manually containing on each line an URL for each of